 The artists, therefore, should ensure that the painting is appreciated by everyone.

 The plasterers followed the stonemasons.
 They cleaned the surface and then applied up to three layers of lime plaster.
 The plasterers and artists worked closely together.
-The plasterers prepared the surfaces and the artists then painted on the final layer while it was still wet.
-Because these are fresco paintings and had to be drawn on wet plaster the topmost surface was laid down in new sections each day.
+The plasterers prepared the surfaces, and the artists then painted on the final layer while it was still wet.
+Because these are fresco paintings and had to be drawn on wet plaster, the topmost surface was laid down in new sections each day.

 The technique used in these paintings is called " fresco lustro".
 It varies slightly from the pure fresco technique in that it also contains a mild binding agent or glue.
 This gives the painting added durability, as clearly demonstrated by the fact that they have survived, exposed to the elements, for over 1,600 years.
 Each fresco was painted on a wet plaster surface consisting of two or sometimes three distinct layers.
 The first layer was clay plaster.
 The second, when present, was a clay-lime plaster.
 The topmost layer was a very fine lime plaster.
 Only red, yellow, green, and black pigments were used.
 The red, yellow and green colors were extracted from earth-minerals.
 The black pigment was charcoal black.
 These pigments were used because they were resistant to the alkalinity of wet plaster and were impervious to sunlight which would have quickly faded vegetable dyes.
-The paint brushes were made from hair collected from the ear of a calf, the belly of a goat, the tail of a muskrat, the tail of a squirrel, the whiskers of a cat and the tips of grasses.
+The paintbrushes were made from hair collected from the ear of a calf, the belly of a goat, the tail of a muskrat, the tail of a squirrel, the whiskers of a cat and the tips of grasses.

-Early each day the chief artist drew an outline of each fresco, on fresh wet plaster, with a fine brush dipped in red paint.
+Early each day, the chief artist drew an outline of each fresco, on fresh wet plaster, with a fine brush dipped in red paint.
 These outlines were then painted in with layer upon layer of paint until the desired richness of color was attained.
 It was at this time that the final and most important aspect of the painting was undertaken.
 Known as the "opening of the eyes", only the chief artist was entrusted with this delicate ritual.
 It was he who breathed life into the painting by performing the final and most important detail to be painted.

 The frescoes on the left contain two errors.
 Firstly, the lady holding the lotus blossom has had her thumb repositioned.
-Secondly, the handmaiden on the right has an error just above her left breast.
+Secondly, the handmaiden on the right has a mistake just above her left breast.
 The artist originally positioned her hand in front of her breast but subsequently changed his mind and repositioned her hand elsewhere.
 He then covered up his mistake by painting a red blouse referred to as thanapatiya to hide his mistake.

 Tourists have been visiting Sigiriya from as early as the 6th century, a mere hundred and fifty years after it was abandoned as a royal citadel and converted into a monastery.
 As the monastery started to fall into hard times, it may have supplemented its income by allowing visitors and pilgrims to see the rather titillating frescoes.

-Little statues depicting a fresco have been discovered in the Boulder Gardens which appear to be replicas of the frescoes.
+Little statues depicting a fresco have been discovered in the Boulder Gardens, which appear to be replicas of the frescoes.
 These trinkets for tourists were probably sold from stalls to supplement the monastery's income.
 This further confirms the view that Sigiriya became a novelty tourist attraction from a very early time.

 The most recent act of vandalism was committed on the night of the 13th of October 1967.
-Under the cover of darkness vandals snuck into the unguarded Sigiriya site and made their way up to the frescoes.
+Under cover of darkness, vandals snuck into the unguarded Sigiriya site and made their way up to the frescoes.
 There they hacked away major parts of two of the frescoes and daubed green paint on fifteen of these priceless works of art.
 Some say it was the work of local shop owners angry at a plan to relocate them away from the historic site.
 Others suggest that it was the work of zealots with a misplaced sense of puritanism.
 The culprits were never apprehended.
 Many months of painstaking restoration work was carried out to salvage these treasures.
 The restoration process did, however, strip some of the vibrancy from the original colors.

 Two frescoes were lost forever.... read more.

 All Rights Reserved.
-(Last Updated:Jan 04, 2021)
+(Last Updated: Feb 05, 2022)